Socialist Party of Sri Lanka

 The Socialist Party of Sri Lanka (SP) is a left-wing political party in Sri Lanka.
-Founded in 2006 as a split from the United Socialist Party (part of the Committee for a Workers' International), it was for a time associated with the League for the Fifth International until its expulsion in 2020 over a disagreement around electoral tactics.
+Founded in 2006 as a split from the United Socialist Party (part of the Committee for a Workers' International), it was for a time associated with the League for the Fifth International (L5I) until its expulsion in 2020 over a disagreement around electoral tactics.
+In its decision to expel the SPSL from the L5I, the International Secretariat of the League noted that "The reason for the expulsion was its support for a candidate, Dr Ajantha Perera, in the Presidential election of 16 November 2019, whose campaign systematically misrepresented the politics of the League and whose public statements were neither socialist nor working class, even in the broadest sense."

 The party has members in several unions, including a health union.

 Popular environmentalist and social activist Ajantha Perera was nominated as the party's presidential candidate for the 2019 Sri Lankan presidential election.
 She also became the only female presidential candidate to contest the 2019 elections and the first such instance since 1999.
 She later defected to the centre-right United National Party.